On the complexity of proximal gradient and proximal gradient-Newton-CG methods for \(\ell_1\)-regularized Optimization: The proximal gradient-Newton-CG method

-We now give the operation complexity of Algorithm~\ref{alg:pncg} in terms of gradient evaluation and Hessian-vector products.
-In addition to the complexity analysis about MEO, the proof also relies on the complexity analysis about the Capped CG method in~\cite{RNW20}. \begin{corollary} Suppose that assumptions of Theorem~\ref{th:soic} and Assumption~\ref{assume:meo} hold.
-Let \(K^{so}_{pncgm}\) be defined as in Theorem~\ref{th:soic}.
-Suppose that the values of \(M\) used in the Capped CG method satisfies \(M \leq L_g\).
-Then with probability at least \((1 - \sigma)^{K^{so}_{pncgm}}\), Algorithm~\ref{alg:pncg} terminates at a weak \((\veg, \veh)\)-2o point after at most
+We now give the operation complexity of Algorithm~\ref{alg:pncg} in terms of gradient evaluations and Hessian-vector products.
+In addition to the complexity analysis of MEO, the proof also relies on the complexity analysis about the Capped CG method in~\cite{RNW20}. \begin{corollary} Suppose that the assumptions of Theorem~\ref{th:soic} and Assumption~\ref{assume:meo} hold.
+Let \(K^{so}_{pgn2cm}\) be defined as in Theorem~\ref{th:soic}.
+Suppose that the value of \(M\) used in the Capped CG method satisfies \(M \leq L_g\).
+Then with probability at least \((1 - \sigma)^{K^{so}_{pgn2cm}}\), Algorithm~\ref{alg:pncg} terminates at a weak \((\veg, \veh)\)-2o point after at most